PEP (Post-Exposure Prophylaxis)

 http://www.aidsmap.com/Zero-transmissions-mean-zero-risk-PARTNER-2-study-results-announced/page/3311249/

-The HIV positive partner has had a sustained undetectable viral load for more than 6 months, does not miss doses of their treatment, and their viral load is checked by a clinician every 3 - 4 months
+It is possible to rely on an undetectable viral load to prevent transmission if the partner living with HIV has had a sustained undetectable viral load for more than 6 months, does not miss doses of their treatment, and their viral load is checked by a clinician every 3 - 4 months

 TasP will not prevent other STIs meaning that condom usage is still recommended, particularly for those having casual sex, those in new relationships, and those in non-monogamous relationships.